jpetrocik/SmartGarage/README.md

 The messages published to the command topic are very simple,  just numeric numbers.
 When the garage door opener button is pressed the garage door either opens or closes depending on the door's current state.
 There is no direct open command or close command, if the door is closed, it will open and if its open it will close.
 To better support home automation system the common commands like 0 for OFF, 1 for ON, and 2 for TOGGLE all trigger the garage door.

 ```
-0 Operate the door
+0 Close the door
-1 Operate the door
+1 Open the door
-2 Operate the door
+2 Toggle the door, open or close depending on current state
 3 Request current status
 ```

-If you are using mosquito the command line to operate the garage door would like like this:
+If you are using mosquito the command line to open the garage door would look like this:

 ```
-mosquito_pub -t garage/garage/command -m 0
+mosquito_pub -t garage/garage/command -m 1
 ```

 When the door opens or closes, the status is published on the status topic.
 The message is a json message indicating the current status.
 Again, if using mosquito the command line to listen for the status change would be